ill-serve-soup-2/ill-serve-soup-2-backend/README.md

 [Locations](#locations-1) |

 NOTE: Do not include the id number in any PUT or POST requests.
 The system autogenerates it.

-NOTE #2: You must put quotation marks around the key names in your objects, otherwise you will receive an error.
+NOTE #2: You must put quotation marks around the key names in your objects, otherwise you will receive an error. { "username" : "abc123" }, not { username : "abc123" }

 ---